 Another popular circumstance is upon the death of the first to die of a married couple owning a home and relatively little else, and the surviving spouse wants to:

 What to do?
 Enter the “Lack of Probate Affidavit.”
-A title insurance company may be willing to issue (now or later) a title insurance policy on real property held in a Descendant’s name without a probate upon its receipt of what title insurance companies call a “Lack of Probate” Affidavit, a practical, business (as opposed to a legal) solution to passing real property at death “outside of probate.”
+A title insurance company may be willing to issue (now or later) a title insurance policy on real property held in a Decedent’s name without a probate upon its receipt of what title insurance companies call a “Lack of Probate” Affidavit, a practical, business (as opposed to a legal) solution to passing real property at death “outside of probate.”
 [Not a “legal” solution in the sense that there is no Washington law that expressly authorizes it, not that it is “illegal.”]

-Historically, title companies have taken the position that title vests automatically in the heirs — except as may be provided by Descendant’s Will.
+Historically, title companies have taken the position that title vests automatically in the heirs — except as may be provided by Decedent’s Will.
 If there’s no Will, or if the Will confirms what would result from automatic vesting in the heirs, a Lack of Probate Affidavit and any Will are recorded, and upon the later sale of the property by the heirs, the title companies will generally insure title for a Deed from the heirs.

-What would be best would be to acquire a new title insurance policy now, in the names of Descendant’s takers of the property.
+What would be best would be to acquire a new title insurance policy now, in the names of Decedent’s takers of the property.
 Query: Is its cost substantially less than the cost of a probate, which would allow you to avoid purchasing the new policy altogether?
 What might be acceptable, if you can find it, is to acquire the title insurance company’s written commitment now to issue a new title insurance policy in the future in the name of any potential buyer of the property.

 Problem: In Washington, recording any Deed, evidencing transfer of real property, requires the simultaneous submission of a Real Estate Excise Tax Affidavit.
 Transfers of real property by gift or inheritance are exempt from the real property excise tax, and the exemption is provided on the Excise Tax Affidavit.
 The problem is that WAC 458-61A-202(7), effective December 17, 2005, does not provide for a Lack of Probate Affidavit to be one of the accepted documents for claiming an exemption from excise tax based on inheritance.
 Acceptable documents are only: a Community Property Agreement, a Trust Agreement, a termination of joint tenancy, Letters Testamentary or of Administration, or a Court Order.